 Covers you for any third-party liability or property damage for which you are held legally liable. (a third party is a person not accredited with membership of Cycling Ireland) when you are training, competing or officiating in an approved Cycling Ireland activity. (a €500 excess applies to each claim, to be paid by claimant.

-Cycling Ireland's official cycle insurance partner, Bikmo, offers members an exclusive 7.5% discount on their bike insurance.
-A policy covers your bike(s), clothing and accessories from theft and accidental damage, plus much more…
+Cycling Ireland's official cycle insurance partner, Bikmo, offers members an exclusive 7.5%* discount on their hassle-free bike insurance.
+Their policies cover your bike(s), clothing and accessories against theft, accidental damage, plus event coverage and much more.

 BikeRegister is the National Cycle Marking and Registration scheme.
 It aims to reduce cycle theft and enable owners to be reunited with their bikes if they are stolen and recovered and is free to use for both the public and police.

 Discount codes are included within your member welcome email.

 *Minimum insurance premium of €5/month.
 Subject to eligibility.